 Paintings & Frames

-Each painting and frame is carefully considered on a case-by-case basis.
-A plan of care is established, and restoration begins.
-We use consolidation*, lining**, and in-painting*** to preserve your oil paintings.
+Every painting and frame we evaluate is carefully considered on a case-by-case basis, and a unique plan of care is established before any restoration begins.

-• Remedy cracked or flaking paint and pigment
+• Consolidation of cracked or flaking paint and pigment

-• Repair rippled, loose, dry, or rotted canvas
+• Lining and repair of rippled, loose, dry, or rotted canvas

-• Regild or touch-up your gold and silver leaf
+• Regilding or touch-ups to gold and silver leaf

 • Toning and glazing to blend repairs with original finish